ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

      * Username and pw (from previous step)
      * IP address so we can use SSH
-     * Monitor,and keyboard (optional)
+     * Monitor, and keyboard (optional)

 * If you have a monitor and keyboard connected directly to your pi, the rest of this section can be skipped.

 * Two ways to find your IP address are via your router admin page, or with nmap.
-If using the router, it depends on which manufactor and I'll defer those details to a quick google search.
+If using the router, it depends on which manufacture and I'll defer those details to a quick google search.

      * For nmap, first make sure it is installed: